ufomaok/energy_efficiency/README.md

 ## Further Research

-It would be helpful to analyze where a building's city and occupancy size, as this might local building requirements and regulations may play a huge role in the energy efficiency of a building.
+It would be helpful to analyze a building's city and occupancy size, as this might local building requirements and regulations may play a huge role in the energy efficiency of a building.
 It may also be wise to analyze the relationship building usage (e.g.: apartment versus working studio), building energy consumption, and Heating Load.
 These are a few of many examples that engineers, architects, and policymakers can further analyze to improve building and environmental sustainability.